marwahaha/bay/_posts/2024-08-08-hessian-ascent-for-the-sk-model.md

 It is reasonable to wonder why I have put quotations around the word _dual_ in every invocation so far: this is because, in fact, the iterates of the Hessian ascent algorithm are actually (after truncation) in the _primal_ space (which is $$[-1,1]^n $$) and, somewhat mysteriously, it is the Parisi PDE and AC SDE that are in the _dual_ space.
 Some clarification about this is afforded in a recent paper by Mouratt [[Mou23]](https://arxiv.org/abs/2308.10715).

 This is perhaps one reason why the approximate-message passing (AMP) algorithms previously used to optimize these problems are somewhat opqaue to a particularly neat conceptual interpretation: the iterates $$\{u_k\}_{k} $$ of the AMP algorithm [[Mon19]](https://arxiv.org/abs/1812.10897) are updated by discretizing the AC SDE, taking a single step of the discretized SDE, then updating the current iterate by multiplying the Hessian of the objective with a non-linearity evaluated at this new step rescaled by the current iterate value coordinatewise, and finally correcting the whole computation by subtracting a term known as the _Onsager correction_.
 Upon running these complicated updates for a sufficient number of iterations, these iterates are then again rescaled (by a small parameter $$\sqrt{\delta} $$) and transformed (yet) again (non-linearly) into the _primal_ space, where the iterates are truncated and rounded onto the hypercube. <br>
-Au contraire, as we saw (and will see again in some more detail in [1.3](#critical-points-and-the-algorithm)), the Hessian ascent algorithm remains _squarely_ in the primal space, leading to a very simple update rule as well as a very clean conceptual interpretation a-la Subag's principle mentioned in the introduction.
+Au contraire, as we saw, the Hessian ascent algorithm remains _squarely_ in the primal space, leading to a very simple update rule as well as a very clean conceptual interpretation a-la Subag's principle mentioned in the introduction.

 ### The generalized TAP free energy
 In the previous subsection, we introduced the Parisi formula, the Auffinger-Chen representation, and mentioned how they work in a dual space.
 We then stated that, given the fact that the TAP correction involves a FL dual to the solution of the Parisi PDE, for various reasons in the analysis of the Hessian ascent algorithm, we will need to develop a primal version of the Parisi PDE and AC SDE.

-We now table the development of this _primal_ PDE and SDE to [1.4](#a-primal-theory-for-the-parisi-pde-via-convex-duality), and first write down the form of the generalized TAP free energy on the cube introduced in [[CPS18]](https://arxiv.org/abs/1812.05066v2).
+We now table the development of this _primal_ PDE and SDE to [1.3](#a-primal-theory-for-the-parisi-pde-via-convex-duality), and first write down the form of the generalized TAP free energy on the cube introduced in [[CPS18]](https://arxiv.org/abs/1812.05066v2).
 We will briefly interpret the generalized TAP correction and write down its gradient at a critical point, yielding the generalized TAP equation.
 Then, observe that jumping from one critical point (where the gradient is $$0 $$) to the next entails moving along the _kernel_ of the _Hessian_ of the generalized TAP free energy.
 It will turn out that, in order to move along a path of critical points of the generalized TAP equation by moving into this kernel, one will automatically be forced to climb the top-eigenspace of,

 $$ \begin{equation} \nabla^2\bigg(\langle \sigma, A \sigma\rangle - \text{FL dual to }\Phi(t,x)\bigg) = A - \nabla^2\left(\text{FL dual to }\Phi(t,x)\right)\, .\end{equation} $$